executors/executors/explanatory.md

     template<class Executor, class Function, class Allocator = std::allocator<void>>
     void defer(const Executor& exec, Function&& func, Allocator& alloc = Allocator());

-`defer` asynchonously creates a single execution agent bound to the executor `exec` whose execution may begin immediately and does not return a value.
+`defer` asynchronously creates a single execution agent bound to the executor `exec` whose execution may begin immediately and does not return a value.
 The created execution agent calls `std::forward<Function>(func)()`. `defer` does not block the caller until execution completes.
 The allocator `alloc` can be used to